wapmorgan/Threadable/README.md

 To use it correctly you need to understand the life-cycle of worker:

 1. Worker starts in another thread.
 To do this call `start()`.
 2. Worker accepts new payload and starts working on it.
-Really, manager of worker send payload via local socket.
+To do this call `sendPayload($data)`.
+Really, worker manager sends payload via local socket.
 Worker thread starts working on it and returns result of work on finish via the same socket.
-To do this call `sendPayload($data)`.
 3. Worker manager checks if worker thread has done and read result of work.
 To do this call `checkForFinish()`.
 4. Worker stops or being killed by `stop()` or `kill()` methods respectively.
 5. Worker manager checks if worker thread has finished and marks itself terminated.
 To do this call `checkForTermination()`.

-Background work happens in **2 step**, where worker thread runs `onPayload($data)` method of class with actual payload.
+Background work happens in **2 steps**, where worker thread runs `onPayload($data)` method of class with actual payload.

 To summarize, this is an example of downloading file in another thread with real-time displaying of progress: